 Water Fountains: Only fountains with water bottle filling stations will be on.
 All hand wash sinks are also potable water.
 Be sure to send your camper with a refillable water bottle.

 Daily Health Screenings: As part of the check-in process on the first day of camp, each camper will get a temperature and wellness check.
-In addition, every morning, all campers and staff will get a temperature and wellness check by the medical team.
+In addition, every morning at breakfast, all campers and staff will get a temperature and wellness check by the medical team.
 (See below in the case of fever or certain symptoms.)

 Masks: Campers and staff will wear masks when indoors with others outside of their cabin group.
 Any camper or staff is welcome to wear a mask when outdoors or with their cabin group if they are more comfortable.